adnan-drina/ocp-devex-demos/04-ocp-service-mesh/README.md

 ```
 This should also take about 1 minute to finish.

-When it’s done, verify that the inventory-database is running with 2 pods (2/2 in the READY column) with this command:
+When it’s done, verify that the inventory-database is running with 2 containers (2/2 in the READY column) with this command:
 ```shell
 oc get pods -n catalog --field-selector status.phase=Running &&\
 oc get pods -n inventory --field-selector status.phase=Running